 National Citizen Service (NCS)

-Elevation Networks will be delivering the NCS programme for 15-17 year olds living, working or studying in Nottinghamshire and Hertfordshire over the next 3 years.
+Elevation Networks will be delivering the NCS programme for 16 and 17 year olds living, working or studying in Nottinghamshire and Hertfordshire over the next 3 years.
 The delivery cycles are divided into spring, summer and autumn seasons.

 The National Citizen Service is divided into four phases: